-Farmed animal welfare regulations are currently woefully inadequate and any possible future changes will never be enough to ensure the wellbeing of the animals.
+Farmed animal welfare regulations, including for live export, are currently woefully inadequate and any possible future changes will never be enough to ensure the wellbeing of the animals.
 Currently, commercially farmed animals are exempted from the overarching anti-cruelty and duty of care standards included in animal welfare legislation.
 Horrific acts which cause great suffering and which are illegal to perform on domestic pets, are quite legal and standard practice for farmed animals.
 It is completely illogical that the same suffering can be inflicted on the same animal and yet the legality of the act depends on whether the animal is a family pet or a production unit on a farm.
 The laws allowing this are, in effect, legalising cruelty.

-Current regulations are barely enforced and any improvements would suffer the same fate.
-There are over 30,000 farms in Victoria, making enforcement of any standards almost impossible.
+Current regulations are barely enforced and any 'improvements' would suffer the same fate.